aparx/JSDB/README.md

 The library is yet **Work In Progress** and unstable.<br>
 - [ ] The maven information does not work at the moment and we are working on a fix.<br>
-- [ ] Wait until a 2.0.0 update is out and/or the next update that says "stable".<br>
 - [ ] Functions and features are missing out, as well as docs!
-So please consider waiting.<br>
+So please consider waiting.
-But the core functions, as described below and in the wikis are running through the latest<br>
+- [ ] But the core functions, as described below and in the wikis are running through the latest attached .jar-file.<br>

-attached .jar-file.<br>
+Wait until a 2.0.0 update is out and/or the next update that says "stable".<br>

 # JSDB as a library
 JStatsDB (Java StatsDB) is a Java Library that allows developers to easily use the StatsDB.net Developer-API.<br>